 Wellness Health Center

 In 1981, the Senior Times newsletter was printed for the first time.
 In October, 1987, the practice of mailing the newsletter to every elder household began.
-Almost 10,000 copies are sent on a bimonthly basis.
-The name was subsequently changed to Life Times to better fit the image of the growing aging population.
-They contain all of the current & upcoming events & news from the senior center, designed diligently by the Program Technician here at RiverMills.
+IN November the name was changed to RiverMills Reminder and it contains all of the current & upcoming events & news from the senior center, designed diligently by the Program Technician here at RiverMills.

 Meal Site ProgramSince 1990 RiverMills Center has served as a congregate meal site for WestMass Elder Care.
 Lunches are served Monday through Friday at 11:30 a.m. in the Garden Room.
-A donation of $2.25 per meal is required.
-A team of volunteers serves the meals, which on average draws 75 diners daily.
-Find the monthly lunch menu here.
+A donation of $3.00 per meal is required.
+A team of volunteers serves the meals and started preparing them onsite.

 The Council received their first van through the PVTA in 1989.
-The Council now operates two vans & four cars to provide transportation to the center for: activities, services to other locations within the city, & neighboring medical facilities.
+The Council now operates two vans & six cars to provide transportation to the center for: activities, services to other locations within the city, & neighboring medical facilities.
 The city provides two part-time paid drivers.
-A pool of 15 volunteer drivers provide about 11,000 rides each year.
+A pool of 6 volunteer drivers provide about 11,000 rides each year.